Spirit AeroSystems to lay off approximately 2,800 employees

 WICHITA, Kan.
 (KSNW) – Spirit AeroSystems has announced it issued a notice Friday under the Worker Adjustment and Retraining Notification Act of layoffs affecting approximately 2,800 employees at its Wichita facility.

 Employees will receive compensation for the 60-day notice period.
-The employees affected by these layoffs will leave beginning January 22.
+Hourly employees affected by these layoffs will leave beginning Jan.
+22. Salaried employees will depart beginning Feb.
+7.

 The action is connected to the suspension of the Boeing 737 MAX production and continuing uncertainty of when the production will resume and the level of production when it finally restarts.